dlui220/classwork/systems/notes.md

 - Now that we know how to use "make" files, our work should now include it.

-- Can choose separate functions in terminal by running "make run", "make clean", etc.
+- Can choose separate functions in terminal by running "make run", "make clean", etc

+2. Dynamic Memory Allocation

+malloc( int x )
+- Allocates x bytes of memory (from the heap)
+- Returns the address at the beginning of the allocation
+- Returns a void *, always typecast to the correct pointer type.

 ---

 *//SOTD: Fake Plastic Trees - Radiohead*